justinthelaw/jhu-605.20x/programming-in-java/module-08/Manipulator.md

 ## Discussion

 - The presented problem is simple enough and is mostly explained by the UML diagram
+- A superclass named Object will be used to store Animals and Vehicles in an array before they are called polymorphically to perform their common methods
 - All interface classes will be used by the object classes, Animal and Vehicle, and the interface methods will be implemented
-- All object classes will contain their required attributesa nd getters/setters implemented
+- All object classes will contain their required attributes and getters/setters implemented

 # Implementation Code